sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 JS_FreeValue(ctx, val)
 ```

-Quite straightforward; just call `registerType`.
+Quite straightforward: just call `registerType`.

-One thing to pay attention to is the jsDestructor template: you must place a
+Pay attention to the jsDestructor template: you call jsDestructor
-jsDestructor call directly after your type declaration *before* any other
+immediately after your type declaration *before* any other functions, or
-functions, or Monoucha will complain.
-(This is necessary so that we can generate
+Monoucha will complain.
+(This is necessary so that we can generate a
-a `=destroy` hook for the object.)
+`=destroy` hook for the object.)

 #### Global objects

-`registerType` also allows you to change the global object's type; this is quite
+`registerType` also allows you to change the global object's type.
+This
-important, as it is the only way to create global functions (discounting the
+is quite important, as it is the only way to create global functions
-constructors of object interfaces).
+(discounting object constructors).

-To register a global type, you must set `asglobal = true` in `registerType`:
+To register a global type, set `asglobal = true` in `registerType`:

 ```nim
 type Earth = ref object